 Undergraduate seminars.
 Food and the Environment; The Global Food System; Urban Food Systems; Introduction to Food Studies; Women, Food, and Agroecosystems; Food, Power and Social Justice.

 Project-based courses.
 Action Research and Urban Agriculture; Urban Agriculture and Food Activism; Green Roof Ecology (co-devoloped and co-taught, 2106-17; Click here for a video on the Green Roof Ecology course— produced by New School students!); Designing Urban Agriculture: Gardening, Cities, and Democracy; Environmental Studies Senior Capstone.

 The number of undergraduate food studies degree programs is on the rise since the first one began at New York University in the mid 1990s.
 However, to date, interdisciplinary food studies degrees have been available mainly at the baccalaureate and graduate level — not at community colleges.
 From 2013- 2015, Kristin was retained as a consultant to Hostos Community College (a part of the City University of New York and located in the South Bronx) to develop an Associates Degree program in Food Studies.
-The program was the first of its kind in the United States and was designed to provide community college students in one of the lowest income congressional districts with a top-notch education.
+Rooted in the idea of food justice, the program is the first of its kind in the United States and was designed to provide community college students in one of the lowest income congressional districts with a top-notch education.

 In Spring 2017 Kristin was a visiting scholar at The University of Southern Maine, where she taught the school's first core food studies courses and helped to launch this exciting new program.